sergeyglazyrindev/go-monolith/README.md

-# uAdmin the Golang Web Framework
+# GoMonolith the Golang Fully Featured Framework

 Easy to use, blazing fast and secure.